 Global Switch Australia currently comprises two adjoining data centre sites in Sydney, representing the only large-scale data centre campus in the densely-connected Sydney CBD and one of the largest data centre campuses in Australia, HMC confirmed.

 “We are excited to today announce a major acquisition to seed our global digital infrastructure platform.
-Global Switch Australia is a strategically located Tier 1 asset with significant repositioning and expansion upside,” chief executive David Di Pilla explained.
+Global Switch Australia is a strategically located Tier 1 asset with significant repositioning and expansion upside,” chief executive David Di Pilla said.

-“Digital infrastructure represents a major funds management growth opportunity for HMC and we believe the establishment of both a listed and unlisted vehicle will enable HMC to take advantage of high quality acquisition opportunities across the value chain to generate attractive risk adjusted returns.”
+“Digital infrastructure represents a major funds management growth opportunity for HMC and we believe the establishment of both a listed and unlisted vehicle will enable HMC to take advantage of high-quality acquisition opportunities across the value chain to generate attractive risk-adjusted returns.”

 Notably, the asset manager is also eyeing multiple other seed assets, mostly based in the US.